-Get a jump start on your college education by enrolling in summer classes at Dordt College.
-These summer courses, led by Dordt faculty, are held online (based on availability) for incoming freshmen and transfer students.
-High school seniors are also eligible to attend the online courses marked with the * symbol.
+Get a jump start on our college education by enrolling in online classes at Dordt.
+These online courses, led by Dordt faculty, are held online (based on availability) for incoming freshman and transfer students.
+High school juniors and seniors are also eligible to attend the online courses marked with the * symbol.

 *CORE 120: English Composition (3 credits)

 *CORE 130: Health, Sport, and the Body (1.5 credits)

 *CORE 160: Introduction to the Arts (3 credits)